emoacht/ManagedNativeWifi/README.md

 }
 ```

-To check wireless LAN channels that are already used by surrounding access points, call EnumerateBssNetworks method specifying a threshold of signal strength.
+To check wireless LAN channels that are already used by surrounding access points, call EnumerateBssNetworks method and filter the results by signal strength.

 ```csharp
 public static IEnumerable<int> EnumerateNetworkChannels(int signalStrengthThreshold)